Dental Assistant (DA)

 1 credits, Fall

-Clinical practicum begins in the seventh week of class.
-Students begin to apply basic dental assisting procedures taught in weeks one through six.
+Clinical practicum begins in the eighth week of class.
+Students begin to apply basic dental assisting procedures taught in weeks one through seven.
 OSHA, hazard communication and infection control are followed for student and patient safety.
-A minimum of 8 supervised unpaid hours per week is required for term one practicum.
-Students will participate in one seminar held prior to clinical practicum.
+Twenty hours of supervised unpaid hours is required for term one practicum.
+Students will participate in a clinical practicum orientation and a medical emergency seminar held prior to clinical practicum.
+Students will also participate in a review session for the national Infection Control Exam (ICE).
 Required: Student Petition.

 Required: Acceptance into Dental Assistant program